PopovVadim/Coding_contests/README.md

 # Coding_tasks

-My coding tasks from such resources as Codeforces.com Implementation is mostly on Java
+My coding tasks from such resources as Codeforces.com

+Implementation is written mostly on Java

 Each task has it's own description